marshallward/TiledSharp/README.md

 Notes
 -----
-[Tiled][] is an open-source (GPL) tile map editor developed and maintained by Thorbjørn Lindeijer.
+TiledSharp parses XML files produced by [Tiled][], an open-source (GPL) tile map editor developed and maintained by Thorbjørn Lindeijer.

-Zlib decompression uses the Zlib implementation of [DotNetZip][] v1.9.1.8.
+Zlib decompression in TiledSharp uses the Zlib implementation of [DotNetZip][] v1.9.1.8.

 Licensing
 ---------